FirstGroup boss departs after £327m loss

 FirstGroup's board was examining "all appropriate means to mobilise the considerable value inherent in the group", said Mr Hauser.

+Apart from Great Western Railway, the group also runs South Western Railway, the Heathrow Airport Connect service and First Bus, as well as the Greyhound bus business in the US.

-As part of that process, Greyhound's business model and prospects are now under review, Mr Hauser added.
+Greyhound's business model and prospects are now under review, Mr Hauser added.

-The long-distance bus service had been unable to "overcome the structural shift taking place in its long-haul markets, as ultra low-cost airlines significantly increase capacity and extend into new markets", said Mr Gregory.

-In the UK, the GWR and SWR rail franchises had "operational challenges to overcome" but were both profitable, added Mr Gregory.
-However, the TransPennine Express franchise was loss-making and the group was providing for losses of up to £106.3m over the remaining life of the contract.

 Earlier this year, FirstGroup rejected a takeover offer from a US private equity firm Apollo Management, an approach which came after it warned of trading weakness due to strong competition in the US.